Adaptive Reinforcement Learning for Unobservable Random Delays: Actor-Critic with Delay Adaptation

 \subsection{Training Algorithm}

-This section describes the training procedure in Algorithm \ref{alg:mbpac}, used to optimize the parameters of the networks.
+This section describes the training procedure in Algorithm \ref{alg:mbpac}.
 It follows an actor-critic setup based on SAC.
-The training procedure of the critic $Q_\phi$ is similar to BPQL, where $Q_\phi(s,a)$ evaluate the value of actions $a$ on undelayed system states $s$.
+The training procedure of the critic $Q_\phi$ is similar to BPQL, where $Q_\phi(s,a)$ evaluates the value on undelayed system states $s$.

 Algorithm \ref{alg:mbpac} is split into three parts: trajectory sampling (L\ref{alg:line:mbpac:reset}-L\ref{alg:line:mbpac:loop-end}), transition reconstruction (L\ref{alg:line:mbpac:reconstruct}), and training (L\ref{alg:line:mbpac:train-start}-L\ref{alg:line:mbpac:train-end}).
 We do this split to reduce the impact that the training procedure can have on the computational delay $\DelayCompute$ of the system.
-From the trajectory sampling we collect POMDP transition information $(\ILObservation_t,\ILAction_t,\MdpReward_t,\ILObservation_{t+1})$ where $\MdpDone_t$ is used to discern if $\ILState_t$ is in a terminal state.
+From the trajectory sampling, we collect POMDP transition information $(\ILObservation_t,\ILAction_t,\MdpReward_t,\ILObservation_{t+1})$ where $\MdpDone_t$ is used to discern if $\ILState_t$ is in a terminal state.

 An important aspect of Algorithm~\ref{alg:mbpac} is how trajectory information is reconstructed for training.
 Specifically, we reconstruct the trajectory $(\MdpState_0, \MdpAction_0, \MdpReward_0, \MdpState_1, \MdpAction_1, \dots)$ from the perspective of the undelayed MDP, along with the policy input used to generate each action $\MdpAction_t$.
-The policy input can be retrospectively recovered by examining the current action delay in the buffer ($\ILDelayCurrent_t$) and the number of times the buffer has shifted ($\ILDelayShift_t$).
+The policy input can be retrospectively recovered by examining the current buffer action delay ($\ILDelayCurrent_t$) and the number of times the buffer has shifted ($\ILDelayShift_t$).
 This trajectory reconstruction is necessary since we follow the BPQL algorithm's actor-critic setup.
 The critic $Q_\phi(\MdpState_t,\MdpAction_t)$ estimates values in the undelayed MDP, and we need to be able to regenerate actions $\MdpAction_{t}$ using the model-based policy to compute the TD-error.
-The details of trajectory reconstruction and the training algorithm is located in Appendix \ref{app:expanded-model-description}.
+Further details are provided in Appendix \ref{app:expanded-model-description}.
+The hyperparameters used for ACDA, including the prediction length $\IdrlPredictionLength$, are located in Appendix \ref{sec:hyperparameters}.